Snooki Calls Jenni Farley ‘Strong’ And ‘The Best Mother’ In Supportive Birthday Post On Instagram

-The friendship between Jersey Shore: Family Vacation stars Nicole “Snooki” Polizzi and Jenni “JWoww” Farley is still going strong after ten years.
+The friendship between Jersey Shore: Family Vacation stars Nicole “Snooki” Polizzi and Jenni “JWoww” Farley is still going strong after 10 years.
 Polizzi took to Instagram and shared a sweet and supportive message for her longtime friend in honor of her February 27 birthday.

 Polizzi stated on the social media site that she believes Farley is a “wonderful person, friend, and mother.”
 She also revealed that Farley was “the big sissy I’ve always dreamed for.”